Chinsegut - Habitat and Management

 The primary management activities include thinning, prescribed fire and control of invasive nonnative vegetation.
 Disturbed or degraded bottomland hardwood sites are allowed to reforest naturally with native wetland oaks, hardwoods and other native plants.
 To restore natural hydrological functions to the area, low-water crossings and culverts are installed and maintained.
 FWC works with the Southwest Florida Water Management District to monitor surface and groundwater quality.

 Staff regularly conduct wildlife monitoring on Chinsegut.
-Projects include a yearly spring breeding bird survey, Southeastern American kestrel nest box monitoring and maintenance of four bat houses that are home to several hundred Brazilian free-tailed bats.
+Projects include a yearly spring breeding bird survey, Southeastern American kestrel nest box monitoring and maintenance of bat houses that are home to several hundred Brazilian free-tailed bats.

 In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques to ensure that natural areas throughout the state stay healthy for wildlife and inviting to visitors.